gtalin/front-end-mentor/intro-section-dropdown-nav/README.md

 We use it for arrow icon: `group-focus-within:bg-arrow-up` and then for `ul` as well.
 Like so `group-focus-within:block group-focus-within:opacity-100`.

+**flex-grow**

+In the header we have to use `flex-grow:1` on the `nav` because the parent `div` has the site logo and `nav` and when we apply `flex` to it, the children (ie. logo and nav) will [only be as wide as their contents](https://stackoverflow.com/questions/50455838/flexbox-not-full-width) and will align left.
+Which is not what we want.
+We want the `nav` to occupy full width and the 2 parts of the nav should be left aligned and right aligned respectively.

 ### Continued development

 Would like to do more projects using tailwindcss.